yagosys/202301/userguide/03-explore-k8s/check_your_installation.md

-1. check public IP of each node.
+if the deployment is not sucessful, you may need go to aws console to check what actually installed. if the deployment is sucessful. it shall give you the ip address of deployed instance.

-you can use terraform output to reveal the ip address of all node. alternatively , you can use aws console to see it
+you also see retrive the IP address later with command

 ```
 terraform output
 instance_public_ip = "13.212.24.193"